gvwilson/thirdbit/src/fiction/cherne/index.md

 As far as the rest of the world knows, the printing press was invented in 1124 by a Seyfertois nobleman.
 In fact, he based his first press on notes and a model left behind on Avaunt when the Hett were driven into exile.
-Seyferte, Ensworth, Praczedt, Ruuda, and the Twin Admiralcies all now have lively printing trades.
+Seyferte, Loghan, Praczedt, Ruuda, and the Twin Admiralcies all now have lively printing trades.

 The hot air balloon was invented in southern Thind.
 They are not as